 Please keep in mind that I myself wrote little of the software in this virtual appliance, and have no wish to take credit for the efforts of many open source software developers and companies who have been very generous with their time and knowledge.
-My main contribution was bringing everything together by following instructions written by the Gentoo and wider Linux communities (and occasionally providing additions or corrections), installing packages, setting up configuration files, writing scripts and documentation, and lots of testing.
+My main contribution was bringing everything together by following instructions written by the Gentoo and wider Linux communities (and occasionally providing additions or corrections), installing packages, setting up configuration files, writing scripts and documentation, and lots of testing and tweaking.
 If you have questions or problems with any specific software in this virtual appliance, you are more likely to get the quickest and best help in these places, in order:

 If you have security issues related to the fundamental design or implementation of Fireball as a whole, please send them to me, with FIREBALL SECURITY in the subject line somewhere.
 These should be flaws with the underlying design or implementation of the unmodified Fireball virtual appliance.
 I will do what I can to address the issue, and may release updates if warranted.
 Whatever happens, in the end you are ultimately responsible for the security of your network, including your Fireball installation.
 If you don't feel that Fireball meets your needs, feel free to modify it, or simply don't use it.